ayoubelmhamdi/typst-phd-AI-Medical/main.typ

 == introduction
 The project is to create a detector for lung cancer, and based on the *LUNA dataset* #link("https://luna16.grand-challenge.org/Description")[luna16.grand-challenge.org]  that is a collection of CT scans of patients with lung nodules, which are small growths in the lungs that may indicate cancer.
 The dataset is part of a Grand Challenge, which is a competition among researchers to develop and test methods for detecting and classifying nodules.
 The dataset is open and publicly available,

-LUNA16 It contains **1,186 lung nodules** annotated in **888 CT scans** by 4 experienced radiologists.
+LUNA16 It contains #italic("1,186 lung nodules") annotated in #italic("888 CT scans") by 4 experienced radiologists.
 The LUNA dataset has two tracks: one for finding the locations of nodules in the scans, and another for reducing false positives by distinguishing benign from malignant nodules.

 Automating this process will provide an experience in dealing with difficult scenarios where solving problems is challenging.
 Automatic detection of lung cancer is challenging, and even professional specialists face difficulty in identifying malignant tumors.
 Automating the process with deep learning will be more demanding and require a structured approach to succeeding.